enjoying the view

 A 2025 Guide to Bali’s Unique Ceking Rice Terrace

 Bali, often called the “Island of the Gods,” is famed for its breathtaking landscapes, rich culture, and warm hospitality.
 Among its many natural wonders, the Tegalalang Rice Terrace (a.k.a.
-Ceking Rice Terrace) stand out as one of the most iconic destinations.
+Ceking Rice Terrace) stands out as one of the most iconic destinations.

 As an affiliate, I may earn a small commission for purchases on the links provided at no extra cost to you – disclaimer.

 Tegalalang is located about 10 kilometers (6 miles) north of Ubud.
-The drive takes roughly 20-30 minutes, depending on traffic.
+The drive takes roughly 20–30 minutes, depending on the traffic.

 Here is the google pin location